WeblateOrg/weblate/docs/install.rst

 * Checks were moved to submodules.
 * Locales were moved to top level directory.

+The migration of database structure to 1.5 might take quite long, it is recommended to put your site offline, while the migration is going on.

 .. note::

     If you have update in same directory, stale :file:`*.pyc` files might be